AlfredHealth

 In general, people who have Hep C feel better if they:

-People who have Hep C that is untreated or has failed to respond to treatment are monitored carefully by liver specialists to monitor for signs of disease progression.
+People who have Hep C that is untreated or has failed to respond to treatment are monitored carefully by liver specialists.
+Liver specialists look for signs of disease progression.

 If you have had Hep C and cleared the virus, you can get Hep C again.